Clement House/Red Cross - Table of Contents

 TEXT Beneath Illustrations

-The portrait of Carolyn Tripp Clement is by Cecelia Beaux, and was restored by Stephen Merrell Clement III, a great-grandson
+The portrait of widowed Carolyn Tripp Clement is by Cecelia Beaux, and was restored by Stephen Merrell Clement III, a great-grandson

 Mrs. Clement with children and grandchildren